 Specifically, chemical deodorization is utilized as a means of removing any chemical odor that is left behind after other odor remediation processes are used.

 Basics of How Chemical Deodorization Works

-At its essence, chemical deodorization is designed to neutralize or eliminate an odor utilizing what are known as counteractants.
+At its essence, chemical deodorization is designed to neutralize or eliminate an odor utilizing what is known as counteractants.
 Chemical deodorization involves the use of what is known as a high threshold fragrance odor modifier.
 An odor modifier is intended to pair and counteract those unpleasant odors that can be associated with bacterial waste digestion as well as one of another of the disinfecting processes.

 For example, pet urine can prove to be particularly tenacious when it comes to foul odor remediation.
 After utilizing more than one remediation strategy, you may still end up with a pet urine odor issue.

 Pet urine has the ability to contaminate multiple layers of an item or space.
 The urine can result in significant damage, and intensely foul odor, when it ends up on a carpeted surface.
-Pet urine contamination of carpeting can contaminate not only the carpet, but also the carpet cushion and the sub-floor.
+Pet urine contamination of carpeting can contaminate not only the carpet but also the carpet cushion and the sub-floor.